ziritrion/mlopszoomcamp/notes/2_experiment.md

 ## Retraining with the optimal hyperparams and automatic logging

 We now know the best hyperparams for our model but we have not saved the weights; we've only tracked the hyperparam values.
 But since we already know the best hyperparams, we can retrain the model with them and save the model with MLflow.
-Simply define the params and the training code wrapped with the `with mlflow.start_run()` statement, define a tag and track all metrics and artifacts that you need.
+Simply define the params and the training code wrapped with the `with mlflow.start_run()` statement, define a tag and track all metrics and parameters that you need.

 However, there is a better way.
 MLflow has support for ***automatic logging*** for [a few ML frameworks](https://www.mlflow.org/docs/latest/tracking.html#automatic-logging).
 Automatic logging allows us to track pretty much any info that we may need without having to manually specify all the data and artifacts to track.
 Here's an example: